ss893/intel-secl/upgrades/README.md

 NOTE:
-iHUB and WPM does not support direct upgrade from v3.5.0 to v4.0.0.
-As,
+WPM does not support direct upgrade from v3.5.0 to v4.0.0.
+As we have changed directory structure of WPM in v3.6
-1. iHUB service has been changed from single instance to multi-instance support in v3.6.0.
-2. WPM has changed its directory structure

-For these two components, user need to upgrade to v3.6.0 first then to the latest version v4.0.0
+For WPM, user need to upgrade to v3.6.0 first then to the latest version v4.0.0